resibots/hexapod_simu/hexapod_dart/README.md

     - Configure with `./waf configure --prefix=path_to_install`
     - Compile with `./waf build`
     - Install with `./waf install`
 - [DART]: DART (Dynamic Animation and Robotics Toolkit) is a collaborative, cross-platform, open source library that provides data structures and algorithms for kinematic and dynamic applications in robotics and computer animation.
-We use the **upstream version without bullet integration**:
+We use the **6.1 version with or without bullet integration**:
     - Get the code with `git clone https://github.com/dartsim/dart.git`
+    - Checkout to the proper branch with `git checkout release-6.1`
     - Make sure you have installed all of the dependencies listed [here](https://github.com/dartsim/dart/wiki/DART%205.1%20Installation%20for%20Ubuntu#install-required-dependencies).
     - Go to the `dart` folder
     - `mkdir build && cd build`